PADI IDC Theory - Physics

 Back in ancient Greek times, Archimedes said: “a body immersed in a fluid experiences an upthrust equal to the weight of the fluid displaced.”

 The good news is that it’s SO much easier than some people think!
-Take a look at the video before you attempt the questions.

 Test Questions - PADI IDC Physics - displacement